igorpaschoa/auth-server/README.md

+## Description

+This is a simple authentication nodejs server boilerplate

+## Tech stack used

+- Node.js
+- MongoDB
+- Passport.js

 ## Instalation

--> clone the repository
+- clone the repository
--> run npm install/yarn install
+- run npm install/yarn install
--> create a config.js file with you MongoDB database connection and secret key -> run node index.js / npm run dev / yarn dev
+- create a config.js file with you MongoDB database connection and secret key
+- run node index.js / npm run dev / yarn dev
--> have fun =)
+- have fun =)